 Mr Stephen has over 20 years experience working in the private and public sectors.
 His work has included the delivery of Australian Government programmes throughout the Torres Strait.

-The TSRA Chairperson is required to convene at least four Board meetings each year under section 144E of the Aboriginal and Torres Strait Islander Act 2005.
-If it is considered necessary, the TSRA Chairperson may convene other meetings of the TSRA Board to enable to TSRA to carry out its functions.
+The TSRA Chairperson is required to convene at least four meetings of the TSRA Board each year under section 144E of the Aboriginal and Torres Strait Islander Act 2005 (Cth).
+If it is considered necessary, the TSRA Chairperson may convene other meetings of the Board to enable the TSRA to carry out its functions.

-Attendance at Board Meetings are outlined in Table 4.2
+Attendance at Board meetings is outlined in Table 4.2.

 |Mr Joseph Elu||4 of 4|